MicrobialGenomics-IrsicaixaOrg/fcatala_advanz4/README.md

    ```R
    quarto::quarto_render("analysis/01_alpha_diversity.qmd")
    ```
+   > [!IMPORTANT]
-   > **Note:** analyses files should be executed in order to avoid dependency issues.
+   > Analyses files should be rendered separately and in numerical order (e.g. 01, 02, 03...) to avoid dependency issues.

-4. Output files
+3. Output files

     * Rendered HTML reports are saved in the `docs/`.